 Navratri or “nine nights” is the celebration of Goddess Durga.
 She is considered to be the most powerful of all the Goddesses.
-Goddess Durga is considered to be the power or Shakti behind every creation, preservation and destruction in this universe.
+Goddess Durga is considered to be the power or Shakti behind every creation, preservation, and destruction in this universe.

 Navratras are being observed to feel the power, blessings of our mother Durga and we humans are her children.
 Goddess Durga is considered to be our mother imparting us with all the energy, strength and courage to face tough situations.

-There is an interesting reason behind celebrating this festival for 9 days.
+There is an interesting reason for celebrating this festival for 9 days.
 The first three days mark the purification of our soul and destroying our evil.
 This role is played by Goddess Durga.
 The next three days are being played by Goddess Lakshmi which showers her blessing in the form of wealth.
 The final three days mark the worship of Goddess Saraswati, the Goddess of wisdom.

 The Navratras are being celebrated twice a year.
 This is done so to maintain the balance in nature and its power.
-Also one should celebrate this festivals for 9 days and observe fast to thank Goddess for giving them life and blessing them with all the happiness.
+Also, one should celebrate this festival for 9 days and observe fast to thank Goddess for giving them life and blessing them with all the happiness.
 The Vedas too talk about the power of Goddess Durga or Shakti.
 This puja brings happiness, prosperity and wealth in our life.

 First Day (Pratipada): Worship Goddess Shailputri – Devi Shailputri is a daughter of Himalaya.
 She is best known to be the goddess of inspiration and nature.
 Navratri Puja begins with the puja of Goddess Shailputri.

 Second Day (Dwitiya): Worship Goddess Brahmacharini – Devi Brahmacharini is the second modification of Maa Durga who is worshipped on the second day of Navratri.
-Here word “Brahm” Refer to Tapa or penance.
+Here the word “Brahm” Refer to Tapa or penance.

 Third Day (Tritiya): Worship Goddess Chandraghanta – The third manifestation of Goddess Durga is Goddess Chandraghanta.
 Those who worship Devi Chandraghanta on the third day of Navratri are blessed with eternal and everlasting happiness.